aarong/feedme-spec/README.md

 - `["Baz", 0]` refers to the first element of the `Baz` array, which in turn is a child of the root feed data object.

-- Child property names and array indexes may be chained to arbitrary length.
+Child property names and array indexes may be chained to arbitrary length.

-The first element of a `Path` array must be a string if present, as the feed data root is always an object.
+If present, the first element of a `Path` array must be a string, as the feed data root is always an object.

 #### Operations